Census of cubic edge-transitive graphs

 by Marston Conder and Primož Potočnik

-Here, we provide magma packages containing the graphs from these two extended censuses:
+We also provide a magma package containing the graphs from these two extended censuses:

 • Cubic arc-transitive graphs up to 10000 vertices (128 MB).